Engicos-Coders-Club/club-official-website/Readme.md

 <h3>Two branch Approach</h3>

 The `main` branch of our project contains the code which is being developed using JavaScript.
-We also have another separate branch for our project called `TS-dev` that uses TypeScript as its main coding language, along with the Next.js framework.
+We also have another separate branch for our project called `next-ts` that uses TypeScript as its main coding language, along with the Next.js framework.
 These two branches are being developed independently, but both have the same ultimate goal: to create the final website according to the planned design and user interface.

 <h3>Wireframe</h3>